 Participation in most of our activities and events does not require formal membership, and none of our activities, events, or groups exclude involvement in other organizations.
 Locally, Hrafnar is affiliated with the Fellowship of the Spiral Path (a local pagan umbrella organization) and nationally, we are affiliated with the Troth, an international Ásatrú organization that seeks to be a resource to all who hear the call of the North.

 What do we do?

-In addition to the regular meetings of the kindred, community activities include: Hrafnagaldr, our chorus, a rotating cycle of classes, lore study, devotional rituals, and occasional weekend activities.
-The kindred also does presentations at San Francisco Bay Area conferences such as PantheaCon, and has a booth at the Pagan Alliance Festival in Berkeley each year.
+In addition to the regular meetings of the kindred, community activities include: a rotating cycle of classes, lore study, devotional rituals, and occasional weekend activities.
+The kindred also does presentations at San Francisco Bay Area conferences such as PantheaCon, and has a booth at the Pagan Alliance Festival when it takes place in Berkeley.

 Hrafnar is the “parent” religious community, open to both men and women.
 Its meetings focus on worship of the Aesir and Vanir, the ancestors (alfar and disir) and the landspirits, but may include workshops and celebrations as well.
 Most meetings focus on a specific god or goddess.

 The monthly meetings of the kindred begin promptly at 7:30 p.m. on the second Wednesday of each month (except for rare special occasions, such as the opening of The Hobbit, when the meeting will be on the third Wednesday instead), and are held at Diana Paxson’s home in Berkeley (for contact information, see the Home page).
 The schedule for meeting topics is: